 Yeah, I hear ya: pureed meat?
 Ew!
 Except it’s not “ew,” because you only notice the flavor when you are eating this soup.
 It’s still predominantly a butternut squash soup, but you get extra body, richness and smokiness from the bacon.
 Trust me on this one.

-And yes, if you must, skip the bacon to make this vegetarian.
+And yes, you can skip the bacon to make this vegetarian.
 But I wouldn’t.

-I always grow butternut squashes, typically old Native American varieties that are drought tolerant, big and which will keep for many, many months.
-(I am currently growing this Mayo Kama variety.)
+I grow butternut squashes, typically old Native American varieties that are drought tolerant, big and which will keep for many, many months.
 I like them because of the characteristics I just mentioned, but also because they are bright in color and are reasonably dry; I find most pumpkins watery.

 That said, this squash soup can easily become a pumpkin soup if that’s what you have.
 The color may be slightly different, and pumpkins are more watery, but it’ll work.
-Kabocha or hubbard squashes would be my second choices, though.
+Kabocha or Hubbard squashes would be my next best alternatives, though.

 The bay leaves matter here, and if you can use more than two, do it.
 I actually add like six, but I have lots and lots of bay leaves handy.
 They add a beautiful floral aroma to the soup that works well with the bacon and squash.

-Finally, your garnishes should add something, too.
+Finally, your garnishes should add something to the party, too.
 Squash or pumpkin seeds are a must.
 A variety of seeds, like both of those plus sunflower kernels, would be cool, too.
 Black pepper is nice, as is any paprika, but especially Spanish smoked paprika.
-Fresh chopped herbs like chives are a nice touch, and of course, chopped crispy bacon.
+Fresh chopped herbs like chives are a nice touch, and of course, so is chopped crispy bacon.

-Once made, your squash soup will keep a week or so in the fridge.
+Once made, your spicy butternut squash soup will keep a week or so in the fridge.
 It doesn’t freeze that well, though.